textadventures/quest/docs/text_processor.md

 Does not displays the text the first time it is printed; the text will only be printed on subsequent occasions.

 {random:**text 1:text 2:text 3**}
 Choose text at random (you can have as many sections as you like).
+This is a great way to add some movement to a character.

+    You can see Mary {random:paddling in the sea:building a sand castle:running in the sand}.

 {img:**filename.png**}
 Insert the specified image.

 {**object.attribute**}
 Displays the value of an object's attribute.
+A great example of this is where the player can set the name of the main character, you can use `{player.alias}` as a stand-in for the character's name.

+    'Hi, {player.alias},' says Mary, 'I've not seen you in a while!'

 {if **object.attribute**:**text**}
-Display text only if object attribute is true.
+Display text only if object attribute is true (so requires a flag, otherwise known as a Boolean attribute).
+Containers have a flag called "isopen", and you could use that to modify the description, for instance.

+    The chest is old, and almost falling apart. {if chest.isopen:The lid is open.}

 {if not **object.attribute**:**text**}
 Display text only if object attribute is false.